Hebilicious/authjs-nuxt/README.md

 ## ⚠️ Disclaimer

-_🧪 This module is no longer actively maintained.
-If you're interested in maintaing it, get in touch._
+_This module is no longer actively maintained.
+If you're interested in maintaining it, get in touch._

 Here are alternatives :